 Akayama’s sun-sized Hurricane Planet scanned the skies with eyes large as oceans.
-It saw a space rock and thought to itself, “how about that one?
+It saw a space-rock and thought to itself, “how about that one?
 It has cool craters.”

 “No.” This thought had Akayama’s accent.
 “Too small.
-Its core is probably solid and not conducive to complicated life.”
+Its core is probably solid throughout and not conducive to complicated life.”

-The planet digested the space rock like an amoeba.
+The planet digested the space-rock like an amoeba.
 “How about that one over there?”

-“It’s in the Milky Way.
+“Too near the Milky Way.
 We’d attract attention.”
 They avoided it.
 Akayama took control of the planet’s eyes and focused on the black distance.
 Her knowledge of optics had increased their vision’s acuity a hundred-fold.
 “Maybe one of those.”
 She generated engines to thrust them across space.

 “No problem,” thought the planet.
 It accelerated into a sparse volume of space on the border of the galaxy.
 “We’ll build one.
 We’ve got the know-how.”